cheaterpen/Peter-Learns-Markdown/README.md

 ## Step 2: Install Package Manager (Homebrew)

-Once you have that finished, you'll be well served to install a "package manager," a program that will will itself allow you to download and install other programs without much fuss.
+Once you have that finished, you'll be well served to install a "package manager," a program that will itself allow you to download and install other programs without too much fuss.
 Since there is no standard Mac package manager, you'll probably need [Homebrew](https://brew.sh/), the "Missing Package Manager for macOS."